FizzVPN/fizzvpn.io/content/en/install-guide/index.md

 	![Hiddify-1](/install-guide/hiddify-2.gif)

-4. **In the upper right corner, click on the “Settings” icon and select the “VPN Service” mode or simply “VPN” if you have problems with the first one.**
+4. **In the upper right corner, click on the “Settings” icon and select the “VPN" mode.**

 	>If you only need VPN for browsing, you can keep it at "System Proxy."